survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

 }
 ```

-And based on this UglifyJS can eliminate the `if` statement:
+And based on this a minifier can eliminate the `if` statement as it has become dead code:

 ```javascript
 var foo;